 This is a short account of the life and music of Fernando Sor, based on my book Fernando Sor Composer and Guitarist, together with some new discoveries incorporated here.

 Fernando Sor was born in Barcelona in 1778 in a well-to-do family and was sent as a child to be a chorister at the monastery of Montserrat, where he received a wide-ranging musical education.
 He then became a young army lieutenant and fought in the short war of the 1790s against the French, as well as becoming celebrated in Barcelona as a performer and composer on the guitar.
+It was there on 6 May 1802, for example, that he played in a concert what may well have been the piece that later has become famous, his Grand Solo: “he played one of his inspired pieces of music, with such sweetness and dexterity of the fingers that it seemed to us that we were listening to a pianoforte in the variety of expression, sometimes soft and sometimes loud, with certain scales that he performed, never missing one note on his well-tuned guitar in the toccata which he played to us first, with many variations and musical modulations”.
 He visited Madrid, where the Duchess of Alba helped him and where he lived for a time in the house of the Russian ambassador.
-At this time he composed his sonata for guitar solo later known as Grand Solo and many seguidillas which were short songs for voice and guitar with pithy and amusing texts.
+At this time he composed many seguidillas which were short songs for voice and guitar with pithy and amusing texts.

 In about 1803 Sor was appointed to be the administrator of the royal playing card factory at Macharaviaya near Málaga, where he spent the next few years, having also a house in Málaga itself.
 Recently a document has come to light in the national archives in Madrid which details the inquiries which the Spanish Inquisition made into Sor at this time because of suspicions that he might have held opinions about religion which were not the ones which he was supposed to hold (it seems that in the end they found him not guilty).
 This highly detailed document gives us wonderful glimpses into his warm and generous nature and his great sense of humour.
 I wrote an article about this new document which was published in Soundboard.